 LEARN MORE ABOUT LDN

-Low-Dose Naltrexone Uses
+Naltrexone Uses

 Fibromyalgia

 Fibromyalgia is a chronic condition characterized by widespread pain, fatigue, sleep disturbancecognitive impairmentdepressionenvironmental sensitivities, and digestive symptoms.
-A review of studies found that LDN could help reduce pain and improve quality of life in people with fibromyalgia.
+A review of studies found that Naltrexone could help reduce pain and improve quality of life in people with fibromyalgia.

 Chronic Fatigue Syndrome

 Chronic fatigue syndrome is also known as myalgic encephalomyelitis.
 The condition involves deep fatigue, unrefreshing sleep, exercise intolerance, and neurological issues referred to as “brain fog.”
 Every person with chronic fatigue syndrome has a unique set of symptoms and degree of intensity.
-There is growing evidence that some individuals have seen a reduction in their symptoms while using LDN.
+There is growing evidence that some individuals have seen a reduction in their symptoms while using Naltrexone.
 Research suggests that individuals with chronic fatigue syndrome may have neuroinflammation, which is an inflammatory response in the brain or spinal cord.
-Because LDN may have an impact on inflammation in the nervous system, it's understandable why this may be a helpful treatment for some.
+Because Naltrexone may have an impact on inflammation in the nervous system, it's understandable why this may be a helpful treatment for some.

 Multiple Sclerosis

 Multiple sclerosis is an autoimmune condition where the body's immune system mistakenly attacks the protective covering of certain nerve cells.
 This can cause pain, muscle weakness, fatigue, and cognitive problems.
-A few studies have found that LDN may be helpful in improving fatigue and quality of life in people with MS.
+A few studies have found that Naltrexone may be helpful in improving fatigue and quality of life in people with MS.

 Long COVID